foderking/react-chess/README.md

 ### Features

-+ Parcel for bundling the application
++ Lightwieght
-+ Yarn for managing packages
++ No dependencies.
+All functionality is written from scratch

 ### Prerequisites